Dobefu/DLiteScript/docs/content/docs/reference/imports.md

 +++
 title = 'Imports'
 linkTitle = 'Imports'
-description = 'Import statements and module system in DLiteScript.' weight = 0 draft = false
+description = 'DLiteScript import system and module organization.
+Learn how to import files, use aliases, handle paths, and organize code with examples.' weight = 0 draft = false
 +++